The Occipitalis Muscle

 Occipital Trigger Point Treatment

 Treating occipital trigger points is easy.
-Simply place your fingertips above the base of the skull and rub up in the direction of the muscle fibers.
-If you feel a small knot, tight band of tissue, or an exceptional tender spot stop and apply pressure for 10 seconds.
-Do not hold pressure longer as this will aggravate and possibly inflame the tissue.
-Do this treatment 3-4 times a day until the knot and the pain is gone.
+Place your fingertips above the base of the skull and rub up in the direction of the muscle fibers.
+If you feel a small knot, tight band of tissue, or an exceptional tender spot, stop and apply pressure for 10 seconds.
+Do not hold pressure longer as this will aggravate and inflame the tissue.
+Do this treatment 3-4 times a day until the knot, and the pain is gone.

 For those who have this talent, the occipitalis is the muscle that wiggles the ears.